News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 However, these showings can make a big difference to customers who require some assistance to enjoy a film, as they provide the opportunity to attend and be included in society.
 Therefore, cinemas should always offer accessible showings, ideally at convenient and sociable times that are more likely to be attended, such as outside of normal working and school hours.
 This can help to ensure that individuals with disabilities have the opportunity to enjoy films and be included in the community.

 It can be done.
-Cinemas with many screens and many screening times COULD offer captioned screenings on all films, all showings, one day a week, making all showings inclusive and accessible to film fans with or without hearing loss.
+Cinemas with many screens and many screening times COULD offer captioned screenings on all films, all showings, ONE DAY EACH WEEK, making all showings on that day inclusive and accessible to film fans with or without hearing loss.
 Some cinemas, such as the ones mentioned earlier, have successfully implemented this approach and have found that many people who attend captioned screenings do not have hearing loss, but are simply not bothered by the presence of captions on the screen.

 Captioned screenings provide an inclusive and accessible option for film fans with hearing loss, and they can also be enjoyed by individuals without hearing loss.
 By offering captioned showings, cinemas can welcome a wider range of customers and help to create a more inclusive and accessible environment for all.